luvnft/WeaveSwap/README.md

 ### Usage

-Once the frontend and smart contracts are set up and running, access the WeaveSwap interface through your web browser.
-Ensure you have Metamask or another compatible wallet connected to the supported blockchain network to initiate swaps seamlessly.
+- Access the WeaveSwap platform through the provided interface.
+- Connect your wallet (MetaMask, etc.) to the supported blockchain network.
+- Select the tokens/assets you want to swap and initiate the transaction.
+- Confirm the transaction details and complete the swap.

 ## License